Wilhelm Düerkop

-Wilhelm Düerkop (born 30 June 1928 in Halberstadt) is a German glider and motor glider aerobatic pilot and promoter of glider aerobatics in Germany for many years.
+Wilhelm Düerkop (30 June 1928 – 29 September 2019) was a German glider and motor glider aerobatic pilot and promoter of glider aerobatics in Germany for many years.
 He is known by the nickname Salzmann (meaning "salt man" in German).
 This is because he was a pit foreman in a salt mine.

+Personal life

+Wilhelm Düerkop was born in Halberstadt on 30 June 1928.
+He died on 29 September 2019, at the age of 91.

 Motor glider aerobatics

 Together with his colleague Hannes Mattes, he performed synchronised motor glider acrobatics using a Fournier RF 4 and an RF 5 at many air shows, until Hannes Mattes died in 2004.

 Later, Wilhelm Düerkop joined the Skydance-Acro-Team and still performs motor glider aerobatics with an RF 4.

 Promotion of glider aerobatics

 He owned two Lo 100 gliders a yellow one (christened "Gilb") and a white one, but he now has a modified Schempp-Hirth Cirrus, known as a Cirrus K ("Langohr Eater").
 To help promote glider aerobatics, Düerkop lends his gliders to both learners and competition pilots.
 He sometimes trains advanced learners on aerobatics courses but he especially helps as the tow pilot using his Piper PA-18 "D-ELUF".
 He has also volunteered at many glider aerobatics events.